 The siftopt directive instructs CPLEX to use a sifting method that solves a sequence of LP subproblems, eventually converging to an optimal solution for the full original model.
 Sifting is especially applicable to models with many more columns than rows when the eventual solution is likely to have a majority of variables placed at their lower bounds.

 The concurrentopt directive instructs CPLEX to make use of multiple processors on your computer by launching concurrent threads to solve your model in parallel.
-The first thread uses dual simplex, a second thread uses barrier, a third thread-if your computer has that many processors-uses primal simplex, and any additional processors are added to parallelizing barrier.
-On a machine with enough memory, this will result in a solution being returned by the fastest of the available algorithms on each problem, eliminating the need to choose a single optimizer for all purposes.
+The concurrentopt algorithm has two modes, depending on the setting of the parallelmode directive.
+In the opportunistic mode, the first thread uses dual simplex, a second thread uses barrier, a third thread (if your computer has that many processors) uses primal simplex, and any additional processors are added to making barrier parallel.
+On a machine with enough memory, this strategy will result in a solution being returned by the fastest of the available algorithms on each problem, eliminating the need to choose a single optimizer for all purposes.
+In the deterministic mode, one thread will be used for dual simplex and if available, a second thread will be used for barrier with crossover.

-memoryemphasis=i (default 0)

-workfilelim=r (default 128)

-workfiledir=f
+memoryemphasis=i workfilelim=r workfiledir=f

 This directive lets you indicate to CPLEX that it should conserve memory where possible.
 When you set this parameter to its nondefault value of 1, CPLEX will choose tactics, such as data compression or disk storage, for some of the data computed by the simplex, barrier and MIP optimizers.
 Of course, conserving memory may impact performance in some models.
 Also, while solution information will be available after optimization, certain computations that require a basis that has been factored (for example, for the computation of the basis condition number) may be unavailable.
 The workfilelim directive specifies the maximum amount of RAM that may be used for the Cholesky factorization of the barrier optimizer before files are used for the remainder of memory needs.
 The default is 128, which means CPLEX will use 128 megabytes of RAM before using disk space.
 These temporary barrier files are created in the directory specified by the value of the workfiledir directive.
-If no value is specified, the directory specified by the TMPDIR (on Unix) or TMP (on Windows) environment variable is used.
+If no value is specified, the directory specified by the TMPDIR (on UNIX) or TMP (on Windows) environment variable is used.
 If TMPDIR or TMP are not set either, the current working directory is used.
 Temporary barrier files are deleted automatically when CPLEX terminates normally.

-threads=i (default 0)
+threads=i

-This directive specifies a global thread limit, that is, a default thread count for the parallel MIP, parallel barrier, and concurrentopt optimizers.
+This directive specifies a global thread limit, that is, a default thread count for the parallel MIP, parallel barrier, and concurrent optimizers.
 The value 0 tells CPLEX to use as many threads as are allowed by the license when the parallelmode directive is -1.
-A value of 0 when the parallelmode is 0 or -1 tells CPLEX to use as many threads as possible subject to maintaining a deterministic algorithm.
+A value of 0 when parallelmode is 0 or -1 tells CPLEX to use as many threads as possible subject to maintaining a deterministic algorithm.
 A positive value for i specifies that i threads should be used.

-netopt=i (default 1)
+netopt=i